What The Pest Experts Want You To Know About Mice In Your West Palm Beach Home

 Mice may seem cute and innocuous, but these rodents can cause serious problems to West Palm Beach homes and families.
 Let’s go over how to identify the house mouse, and why South Florida residents should keep them out.

 The common house mouse is a rodent that grows between 2-4 inches in length.
 They have soft, rounded bodies, with a light underbelly and a fur coat that ranges between gray and brown.
 A mouse’s face is slightly pointed, with small, black eyes and large, rounded ears.
 Mice have four legs with flexible fingers and toes, and a pink-ish, body-length tail.

 House mice are some of the most common pests to invade homes, both in West Palm Beach and in the greater United States in general.
 House mice typically move inside in winter to get out of the cold, or because the home has food and a space to nest.
 When a mouse moves indoors, it is ready to stay for a lifetime, so getting rid of a mouse infestation is crucial – especially given the problems they cause.

 Mice mean no harm to humans, but these rodents can transmit health-threatening diseases just by coexisting in your house.
 Common mouse-borne diseases include salmonella, tularemia, hantavirus, meningitis, and the plague.

-And you don’t have to come into contact with a mouse in order to pick up whatever they’re carrying.
+You don’t have to come into contact with a mouse in order to pick up whatever they’re carrying.
 Though touching a mouse is one way to get a disease, it is more likely that these pathogens will spread through their urine and feces.
 Mice droplets can be found across your floor, in your dining area, and even in your pantry.
 Saliva and feet are also transmitters of mice-borne diseases.

 Finally, mouse droppings can cause allergies and even asthma, particularly in young children.
 And even if mice aren’t carrying diseases, they may be carrying fleas, ticks, mites, or lice, resulting in additional problems for your family and pets.